Mizgin Ay: Career

-60 m event of the 23rd Balkan Athletics Indoor Championships inIstanbul, Turkey.
+60 m event of the 23rd Balkan Athletics Indoor Championships in Istanbul, Turkey.
 With her time of 7.38, she set a new national record for U20.

 She won the gold medal in the 100 m event at the International Sprint and Relay Cup in Erzurum, Turkey in 2019.

 In 2020, she took the silver medal in the 60 m event at the 25th Balkan Indoor Athletics Championships in Istanbul, Turkey.